cjmet/AhMediaPlayer/README.md

 * * GUI responsiveness suffers to SMB WAN Operations.
   * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.
   * I've further isolated the synchronous operations into a sub-task, which has helped, but not entirely solved the issue.
+* EF Core does not like multiple DbContexts Async.
+This means you can't scan a disk for music while doing other Db related queries.
+  * I probably need to run the scan for music on a separate DbContext set to no-tracking.
+I just recently moved it to the same context for consistency, but it turns out that might not be the best idea.

 ## Suggestions
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.